Simply put, the best astronomical site in Chile…

 Deep Sky Chile has selected the best astronomical site in Chile to host your remotely operated telescope: a 3 hectares flat mountain top over 5590 feet high (1700m), far from all light pollution, with exceptional seeing conditions and high-speed internet access.
-Our initial hosting capacity in shared observatories was 22 telescope systems.
-We are currently building a third observatory which will be able to accommodate 15 additional telescopes.
+We are currently building a third collective observatory which will be able to accommodate 15 additional telescopes, and several private observatories.

 360° Sky view!

 The site offers horizon-to-horizon coverage.
 There is no high mountain or tree to limit your gotos!

 Why Rio Hurtado Valley?

 We have traveled all over Chile to find the best site to host your telescope.
 We tested the skies of Atacama and the Elqui Valley, both enjoying a good reputation among astronomers.
 However, we have noticed that these places have become very touristy and that the authorities are not taking any special measures to limit increasing light pollution.
 Rio Hurtado valley remained protected.
 Far away from the big cities, but easily accessible, it offers the darkest skies and the best conditions we have found in Chile.
 If you still doubt, remember that we share the same sky as Cerro Tololo, Gemini South and the brand new Vera C. Rubin (LSST) observatories…

 Average seeing value is under one arcsec!
 An exceptional stability for imaging in high resolution.

 Rio Hurtado valley has one of the highest “ratings” for clear nights anywhere in Chile and in the World.

 The observatories are located high enough to be above the inversion layer, but not too high to prevent easy year-round accessibility to the site.